6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 Small Pet Select Timothy Hay

-Timothy hay is another option for your rabbit’s bedding, and Small Pet offers a high-quality 2nd cut Timothy Hay that is perfect for picky eaters.
-This specific cut of hay offers a combination of the softer parts of the plant and the thicker fibrous stems to give your rabbit warm, comfortable bedding that adds much-needed fiber and nutrients to their diet.
+Timothy hay is another option for your rabbit’s bedding that you can place in their litter box and digging/play box.
+This is Small Pet’s offering of 2nd cut Timothy Hay, and is perfect for picky eaters because this specific cut of hay offers a combination of the softer parts of the plant and the thicker fibrous stems to give your rabbit some bedding to sit on and that adds much-needed fiber and nutrients to their diet.

-The best part of this hay is that it is minimally handled during processing and packaging to ensure your rabbit is only getting the freshest hay possible.
-The eco-friendly packaging is also designed to keep the hay fresh during shipping and while it’s being stored for use.
+The best part of this hay is that it is has eco-friendly packaging that is also designed to keep the hay fresh during shipping and while it’s being stored for use.

 Pros: